JuliaLang/PrecompileTools.jl/docs/src/index.md

 `PrecompileTools` is designed to help reduce delay on first usage of Julia code.
-It can force *precompilation* of specific workloads; particularly with Julia 1.9 and higher, the precompiled code can be saved to disk, so that it doesn't need to be compiled freshly in each Julia session.
+It can force *precompilation* of specific workloads; particularly with Julia 1.9 and higher, the precompiled code is automatically saved to disk, so that it doesn't need to be compiled freshly in each Julia session.
 You can use `PrecompileTools` as a package developer, to reduce the latency experienced by users of your package for "typical" workloads;
 you can also use `PrecompileTools` as a user, creating custom "Startup" package(s) that precompile workloads important for your work.